dmidlo/histdata.com-tools/docs/official-source-registry-and-fetch.md

 keeps 227 legacy records date-only, retains 72 exact publication minutes, and parses both the historical main-refinancing-first and current deposit-first rate order.
 See the [euro-area, Germany, and France backfill](euro-area-germany-france-backfill.md).

+The dedicated ECB monthly balance-of-payments archive entry is `empirically-verified` for the euro-area current account.
+Its frozen FOEDB version and 81 chunks cross-check all 143 current BPM6 releases, while the separate legacy inventory contributes 177 BPM5 releases.
+The replayable receipt binds all 320 release pages, 521 release-local table/annex artifacts, 57 explicit quarterly/annual exclusions, source-era EA11 through EA21 composition, 703 source-authored values, and conservative date provenance.
+The two missing 2000 reference months and 40 undated early occurrences are not manufactured, and current ECB Data Portal history is not treated as a historical publication vintage.
+See the [euro-area, Germany, and France backfill](euro-area-germany-france-backfill.md).

 The supplemental Eurostat GDP entry is `empirically-verified` for the quarterly euro-area publication lineage.
 Ten official Atom-search pages, 279